Other Names: Targretin®

 - Weight gain of 5 pounds in one week (fluid retention)

-- Breast feeding warning: It is not known if this drug passes into breast milk.
-For this reason, women should talk to their doctor about the risks and benefits of breast feeding during treatment with this drug because this drug may enter the breast milk and badly harm a breast feeding baby.
+- Breastfeeding warning: It is not known if this drug passes into breast milk.
+Women should not breast feed during treatment because this drug could enter the breast milk and cause harm to a breast feeding baby.

 - Fertility warning: Human fertility studies have not been done with this drug.
 Talk with your doctor or nurse if you plan to have children.
 Ask for information on sperm or egg banking.